 There’s a few different fabrics that can be used for clothing and textiles that are claimed to be sustainable or eco friendly.

-In this short guide, we look at how Bamboo rates amongst different measures to see how sustainable and eco friendly it really is.
+In this short guide, we look at how sustainable and eco friendly Bamboo really is according to different measures.

 * Note that bamboo growing/farming, and processing may differ by country, especially between the first world and developing world countries.